 COVID-19 – Restricted service

-We have been open throughout the pandemic to support those in greatest need.
-Our professional referrers from Social Care, NHS and local schools have been fantastic partners, working with us to triage and support families and individuals – thank you all, it has been a privilege to work alongside you as always.
-Financial support from Dorset Council has been invaluable.
+As an essential service recognised by our local authority, we have stayed open throughout the pandemic (including during lockdowns) to support those in greatest need.
+Our professional referrers from Social Care, NHS and local schools are fantastic partners, working with us to triage and support families and individuals – thank you all, it is a privilege to work alongside you as always.

-Leaders in well-evidenced high impact equine-assisted interventions.
+TheHorseCourse is a leader in well-evidenced high impact equine-assisted interventions.
 Having proven our work in prisons, we have established a busy community-based HQ in Weymouth, Dorset, UK.
-Employing 5 facilitators and 14 horses, we work with young people from 8yrs old, families and adults.
-In Dorset we help at least 500 extremely troubled people each year, we do not charge the participants.
+Employing 6 facilitators and 14 horses, we work with young people from 8yrs old, families and adults.
+In Dorset we help at least 500 extremely troubled people each year, and we do not charge the participants – our funding comes from a mix of commissioning and charitable grants/donations.
 We also provide Alternative Provision for young people out of education, accredited qualifications (in partnership with Weymouth College), and supported volunteering through our Working Wellies project.

 We train and assess others to replicate our programmes and we work hard to support them in setting up their own centres around the UK.
 Independent centres running our programmes are becoming increasingly busy and more are opening.
 We monitor their impact data to ensure they are as effective as we are, and provide ongoing support and training.

-We hold an Animal Activity Licence from Dorset Council, No: WPRE0002.
+We hold an Animal Activity Licence from Dorset Council, No: WPRE0002 (licence holder is Harriet Laurie).
 We also maintain the Social Farms & Gardens Code of Practice compliance.

 Participants are 8yrs to adult, by referral only from Schools & PRUs, Social Care, NHS Mental Health Services, Troubled Families, Offender Services and other specialist agencies.

-Our participants have serious problems – typically more than four from the list below.
+Our ReStart participants have serious struggles – typically more than four from the list below.
 And they are referred because they are ‘stuck’ or disengaged from talk-based support.
-We teach, rehearse and repeat key resilience skills in an intensive and challenging, but fun, 5 day programme with feedback in-the-moment from specially trained horses and 1-to-1 facilitator support.
+We teach, rehearse and repeat key resilience and relationship skills in an intensive and challenging, but fun, 5 day programme with feedback in-the-moment from specially trained horses and 1-to-1 facilitator support.

 - anxiety diagnosis